Noswad123/polyglot/README/katas/boggle.md

 ## Question

-    Write a function given a boggle board and a word returns true if the word is in the board, and false if it is not.
+    Write a function named is_word_present.
+It takes a boggle board (a list of strings) and a word.
+It returns true if the word is in the board, and false if it is not.

 ## Example Board
     [H] [P] [G] [E]
     [O] [O] [A] [R]
     [I] [T] [P] [U]
     [S] [Y] [H] [N]

+    - hoists -> false
+    - gear -> true
+    - potty -> false
+    - goats -> true
+    - erupt -> true
+    - pear -> false